ADHD & Focus

 You're not broken.
 Your brain has a different operating system.

-If you've spent years thinking you were lazy, undisciplined, or just not trying hard enough, consider this: you might have been trying harder than anyone around you, with a brain that needs different conditions to function well.
+If you've spent years thinking you were lazy, undisciplined, or just not trying hard enough, consider this: you may have been trying harder than anyone around you, with a brain that needs different conditions to function well.
+(If you're also wondering whether what you're feeling is depression, it's common for both to show up together.)

 Getting evaluated is straightforward.
 Getting support doesn't require a formal diagnosis first.
 If what we described in this post sounds familiar, that's worth paying attention to.